tj-actions/vercel-wait/README.md

 ## vercel-wait

-Github action to wait for Vercel's GitHub integration automated deploys to enable triggering any dependent workflows.
+Github action to wait for Vercel's GitHub integration automated deploys to be ready which enables triggering any dependent workflows.

 ```yaml
 ...